ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Related Work

-\myparagraph{Ensemble learning} methods such as bagging \cite{breiman1996bagging}, boosting \cite{freund1997adaboost,chen2016xgboost,hastie2009multi}, and random forests \cite{breiman2001randomforest,ke2017lightgbm} are widely adopted in machine learning.
-The understanding for these methods is sometimes explained as enlarging the margins \cite{bartlett1998boosting}.
-Recently, the ``multi-view'' hypothesis~\cite{allen2020towards} suggests that each independent model in an ensemble of deep networks learns a subset of feature views and memorizes data not separable using this subset.
-In practice, one can always boost the performance of a classifier by averaging multiple models that are trained separately under a certain level of variation in training including model type, training data, initialization, etc. In this paper, we apply ensemble learning as a teacher's model to guide the student model in reducing the negative flips during model updates.
-In particular, we present an alternate explanation from the perspective of dispersion of representations in the logit space. \ours can be thought of as variance reduction regularization in a Bayesian neural network ensemble, which is eventually replaced by its mean at inference time.
+\myparagraph{Ensemble learning} methods \cite{breiman1996bagging,freund1997adaboost,breiman2001randomforest} are widely adopted in machine learning.
+The understanding of these methods is sometimes explained as enlarging the margins \cite{bartlett1998boosting}.
+Recently, the ``multi-view'' hypothesis~\cite{allen2023towards} suggests that each independent model in an ensemble of deep networks learns a subset of feature views and memorizes data not separable using this subset.
+In practice, one can always boost the performance of a classifier by averaging multiple models that are trained separately under a certain level of variation in training including model type, training data, initialization, etc. In this paper, we take a different aspect of ensembling to reduce NFR, not to improve accuracy.
+We apply the ensemble as a teacher's model to guide the student model in reducing negative flips during model updates.
+In particular, we present an alternative explanation from the perspective of representations' dispersion in the logit space. \elodi can be thought of as variance reduction regularization in a Bayesian NN ensemble, which is replaced by its mean at inference time.
 The literature on variance reduction is too vast to survey here, but relevant references include \cite{hoeting1999bayesian,fragoso2018bayesian}.